 It’s the most wonderful time of the year, especially because we celebrate the birth of Christ.
 At the same time, pressures from without and within make it so easy to lose that focus.
 And here is where I think many Christians, in particular, make their critical mistake as they try to manage Christmas.
 Rather than simplify and choose only that which is best, they try to do more and more.

-We want to focus on the birth of Christ and so we add more and more ideas.
+We believe in the importance of focusing on the birth of Christ and so we add more and more ideas.
 We search for catchy ways to grab our children’s attention and show them that Christmas is about Jesus and not presents.
 We try to find the right activities, the right books, and the right Pinterest projects.

 We add and add and add.

 I’d like to humbly suggest that this is a mistake.
 Instead of adding more and more in an effort to focus on Christ, might it be better to simplify our approach?
 Yes, keep our focus on Christ.
 But not in any way that adds more busyness and lengthens our to do list for the holiday season.